DonatoVerardi/aws/1-static_website/README.md

 ## Deployment

-Open the file static_website_stack.yml and change the Parameter Values (default):
+Open the file config.mk and change the Parameter Values (default):

-- BucketName= _this must be a unique name_
+- AWS_BUCKET_NAME= this must be a unique name
-- DomainName= _URL of your website_
+- AWS_DOMAIN_NAME= URL of your website
-- CertificateARN= _ARN of your certificate, that you will find in AWS Certificate Manager_
+- AWS_CERTIFICATE_ARN= ARN of your certificate, that you will find in AWS Certificate Manager

 And then, in the console: